Bradstock/bradstock-production/src/pages/index.md

   text_area: |-
     ## What is Bradstock?

-    Bradstock is a local two-day multi-stage music festival in it's 29th year.
+    Bradstock is a two-day multi-stage music and arts festival in its’ 29th year.
 Bradstock showcases local performers & artisans.
-Our mission since Bradstock I is that a good time should be had by all.
-Friends of Bradstock, Inc is a 501c3 not for profit organization run by volunteers.
-Proceeds from Bradstock are donated to local Long Island charitable organization.
+Our mission is to have a good time for a good cause.
+And that is what we have done.
+Everyone – musicians too - volunteer their time, energy and effort to make this festival what it is.
+Friends of Bradstock, Inc is a 501c3 not for profit organization with proceeds after expenses donated to local Long Island charitable organizations.

-    Beneficiaries include Camp-Pa-Qua-Tuck, the Long Island Maritime Museum, Friends of Connetquot River State Park, the Sayville Kiwanis Club, G.R.O.W., WUSB, They Often Cry Out, the Unbroken Chain Foundation, the Sayville Village Improvement Society, the Bayport and West Sayville Civic Associations and the Peconic Baykeeper.
+    Bradstock’s primary beneficiary since 2011 has been Camp-Pa-Qua-Tuck, a summer day camp for children with special needs.
+In the past proceeds have gone to the Long Island Maritime Museum, Friends of Connetquot River State Park, the Sayville Kiwanis Club, G.R.O.W., WUSB, They Often Cry Out, the Unbroken Chain Foundation, the Sayville Village Improvement Society, the Bayport and West Sayville Civic Associations and the Peconic Baykeeper.
+Island Harvest has regularly received both monetary donations and food stuffs brought to the festival by attendees.
   text_center: true
 - template: image
   component: image